L-amichevoleprogrammatorediquartiere/GPiston-Minecraft-Mod/README.md

 During the development of this mod i discovered that a mod identical to the one i wanted to create already existed, me after discover that:

 <img src="https://github.com/L-amichevoleprogrammatorediquartiere/GPiston-Minecraft-Mod/assets/64810680/44ede74a-a737-4ef2-90e9-62ba3d3b3ae5" width="300" height="300">

+>[!NOTE]
+> If I feel like it, I will implement the fact that the blocks come out a little at a time hence the ticking